Chart Color Schemes

 Chippendale's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Chippendale shows excellent health outcomes with very low prevalence of common conditions across all ages.
-Around 53% (~5,078 people) have private health cover, compared to 69.7% in Greater Sydney.
+Chippendale shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Approximately 53% (~5,077 people) have private health cover, compared to 69.7% across Greater Sydney.

-Mental health issues and asthma are most common, affecting 7.7 and 5.4% respectively.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 7.7 and 5.4% of residents respectively.
 About 84.4% report no medical ailments, compared to 77.4% in Greater Sydney.
-Only 3.6% (~343 people) of residents are aged 65+, lower than the 9.7% in Greater Sydney.
-Seniors' health outcomes align with the general population's profile.
+Only 3.6% (343 people) of Chippendale's population is aged 65 and over, lower than the 9.7% in Greater Sydney.
+Despite this, health outcomes among seniors are strong and align with the general population's health profile.

 Frequently Asked Questions - Health